-- Whether a preponderance of evidence substantiates each alleged violation. and, This vote will be taken for each violation individually, and a majority of the seated membership of the Elections Committee is required to declare that a preponderance of evidence substantiates each violation; - 2.
-Which, if any, substantiated violations or combination thereof compromised the fairness of the election and constituted a material advantage to the extent the challenged candidate should be disqualified by a two-thirds majority.
+- Whether a preponderance of evidence substantiates each alleged violation; and,.
+This vote will be taken for each violation individually, and a majority of the seated membership of the Elections Committee is required to declare that a preponderance of evidence substantiates each violation; - Which, if any, substantiated violations or combination thereof compromised the fairness of the election and constituted a material advantage to the extent the challenged candidate should be disqualified by a two-thirds majority.
 If the committee finds either that a single substantiated violation or that a combination of substantiated violations should require the disqualification of a candidate, with at least 7 members of the Elections Committee in the affirmative, may disqualify the candidate.

-The Committee will first vote by simple majority to determine if the evidence substantiates each alleged violation.
-If the violation is substantiated, the committee will vote which, if any, substantiated violations or combination thereof compromised the fairness of the election and constituted a material advantage to the extent the challenged candidate should be disqualified by a two-thirds majority.
+406 The Committee will first vote by simple majority to determine if the evidence substantiates each alleged 407 violation.
+If the violation is substantiated, the committee will vote which, if any, substantiated violations or 408 combination thereof compromised the fairness of the election and constituted a material advantage to the 409 extent the challenged candidate should be disqualified by a two-thirds majority.

-7. Written Report
+410411 7.
+Written Report

-1. For each rule violation, the Director of Elections or a member of the Elections Committee as delegated by the Director will create a written report summarizing thoroughly detailing the challenge(s), listing the tallies of all votes taken by the committee including the bifurcated voting process, the decision made, and how the decision was reached.
+- 412 1.
+For each rule violation, the Director of Elections or a member of the Elections Committee as delegated by the Director will create a written report summarizing thoroughly detailing the challenge(s), listing the tallies of all votes taken by the committee including the bifurcated voting process, the decision made, and how the decision was reached. - 416 2.
+The report is kept confidential and only released to the challenged candidate and the challenger(s). - 4173.
+A copy, with all names other than the challenged candidate redacted, is kept in the Office of the418 Assemblies, 109 Day Hall.